oleg-cherednik/json-api/README.md

 ### Add dependency with required engine

-E.g. you would like to use [jackson](https://github.com/FasterXML/jackson) as a json framework in your application.
+E.g. you would like to use [jackson 2.16.1](https://github.com/FasterXML/jackson) as a json framework in your application.
 In this case, you have several options:

 *   Add [jackson](https://github.com/FasterXML/jackson) dependencies directly;
 *   Or use [json-api](https://github.com/oleg-cherednik/json-api) with
     [jackson-json-api](https://github.com/oleg-cherednik/json-jackson-impl)
     implementation.

-If you choose 2nd option, you should add given dependencies.
+If you choose 2nd option, you should add following dependencies.

 #### Gradle